andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 To stop low-frequency waves, acoustical engineering offers only two expensive tools: **mass** and **decoupling**.
 Mass is brute force: a heavier wall is harder to shake, the same way it's harder to push a parked truck than a shopping cart.
 Acousticians call this the mass law.
 Double the wall's mass, and you gain about 6&nbsp;dB[^decibels] of extra isolation — noticeable, but not dramatic.

 There's a deep unfairness in acoustics: making noise costs nothing, but stopping it costs a fortune.
-A neighbor's footstep is free; the mass required to block it weighs hundreds of kilograms.
+Blocking an ordinary footstep can require hundreds of kilograms of material.

-Decoupling is sneakier: you build an inner structure that floats free of the outer one, so vibrations lose their path.
+Decoupling separates the inner structure from the outer one so vibrations lose their rigid path.
 Hold a tuning fork in the air and it hums quietly; press it against a table and the whole surface becomes a speaker.
-Decoupling keeps the tuning fork in the air.
+Decoupling tries to preserve that separation.

-The canonical approach is a "room within a room."
-In studios, the inner shell sits on rubber pads and doesn't touch the outer walls, floor, or ceiling — a box floating inside another box.
-In my case, I thought: what if the inner room is just… bed-sized?
+Studios often use a "room within a room."
+The inner shell sits on rubber pads and doesn't touch the outer walls, floor, or ceiling.
+That made me wonder whether the inner room could be only large enough for a bed.

 {% figure [caption:"SketchUp prototype I used to look for contractors."] %}
 ![Early draft design prototype sketch]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/early-sketchup-prototype.png" | absolute_url }})